JibachhhMahto764/myblogs/cloiyxuon000f09l76arbdvxr.md

           [ let helloWorld: string]
 ```

-There are many programmers who think that javascript and typescript are the same In fact javascript + more features = typescript
+Many programmers think that javascript and typescript are the same.In fact javascript + more features = typescript

 ### Features of Typescript